danielharrell/does_music_move/does_music_move.md

 path were a single place for the moving thing to occupy.
 And we experience this indivisibility when moving ourselves.
-For in that case, we face the end of the motion at the beginning of it, and reach the end as a goal, through a path that can be divided only by changing the goal, in a motion now different from what it was, but again indivisible.
-And this is then very like the way we seem to move from note to note in a melody, indivisibly so we might say, since only further notes can divide the distance, and thereby produce a new melody out of the old one, where we again move indivisibly from note to note.
+For in that case, we face the end of our motion at the beginning of it, and reach the end as a goal, through a path that can be divided only by changing the goal, in a motion now different from what it was, but again indivisible.
+And this is tellingly like the way we seem to move from note to note in a melody, indivisibly so we might say, since only further notes can divide the distance from note to note, but so produce a new melody out of the old one, where we move from note to note again indivisibly.

 But what should we make of this answer?
-It makes the same appeal to our inhabited sense of space that we saw might be used to make sense of the movement in music, only now to make sense of motion as such.
-But the problem with that appeal in the case of music, to recall, was that it left the space in which music seems to move indistinguishable from a dream.
-So does the appeal to our inhabited sense of space fare any better, when this is now taken to be the space in which anything seems to move?
-That is, can we know, or show, that we are not dreaming when we see anything move?
+It makes the same appeal to our inhabited sense of space that we encountered before, to make sense of the movement in music, only now to make sense of motion as such.
+Does it have the same problem?
+That is, can we know, or show, that we are not dreaming when we see anything move---most of all ourselves?

 The question put this generally might seem absurd.
-After all, to suppose we were dreaming when we saw anything moved, would mean supposing that there was something about our inhabitance of *the world* that proved illusory; and not simply our inhabitance of so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving to be *contained* in the world, or mere parts of that totality.
-But there is good reason to suppose something close to this unsettling prospect about our inhabitance of the world; and it explains why a question like "Are we dreaming right now?" has been raised with seriousness in philosophy---for example, by Descartes.
-For while we may not be dreaming when we see anything move, there is arguably nothing in our inhabitance of the world to prove this; for if there were, so the argument goes, we would not inhabit the world but merely observe it, from some place outside it.
-To see why this argument is worth considering, think about why our dreams, taking "dreams" now in the ordinary sense, can so often contain implausible or even impossible events, not to mention the sense in which all its events, once we wake up, prove unreal.
-One explanation for our credulity about dreams when dreaming is that while there might be something we encounter in a dream to wake us up from it, there is nothing we encounter in a dream to tell us we are dreaming; and this is why we inhabit dreams rather than merely observe them.
-If there were anything *to tell* us we were dreaming, we wouldn't be dreaming.
-But it seems we can offer this same explanation more generally: there is nothing we encounter in the world to tell us the encounter is illusory, and this is why we inhabit the world rather than merely observe it.
-For if there were anything *to tell* us the encounter was illusory, we wouldn't be having the encounter.
+After all, to suppose we *were* dreaming when seeing anything move would mean suspecting something illusory about our inhabitance of
+*the world*, and not simply our inhabitance of so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving to be *contained* in the world, or mere parts of that totality.

+But there is good reason to suspect something close to illusory even about our inhabitance of the world.
+And it explains why a question like "Are we dreaming right now?" has been raised seriously in philosophy---for example, by Descartes.
+For while we may not be dreaming when we see anything move, there is arguably nothing in our inhabitance of the world to prove this.
+And we lack this proof, so the argument goes, precisely because we inhabit the world rather merely observe it.

+To see why this argument is worth considering, consider, first, a striking fact about our experience of perceptual illusions, such as the look of a stick half-plunged in water, and seemingly half-bent by it.
+Our knowing the stick stays straight does nothing to dispel the illusion.
+But why?
+One answer is that there is nothing *in* the illusion to *tell* us it's an illusion; and if there were, then the illusion wouldn't be an illusion.
+In this sense, we remain
+*in* the illusion, or inhabit it, as a matter of perception, even if we stand outside the illusion, or merely observe it, as a matter of knowledge.

+Something like this happens more generally in our experience of dreams, taking "dreams" now in the ordinary sense.
+For our dreams so often contain implausible or even impossible events, not to mention the sense in which all its events, once we wake up, prove unreal.
+So why did they seem so real in the dream?
+Again, one answer is that there is nothing in a dream, no matter how implausible or impossible, to tell us we are dreaming; and if there were, we wouldn't be dreaming.
+And again, we lack any proof we are dreaming precisely because we inhabit the dream rather than merely observe it.
+It is only when something in the dream wakes us up from it, and so puts us outside the dream to observe it, that we can know it for the dream it is.

+We can give the same answer to the question of why our experience of music would still seem so real, even if we were convinced---say, by my account tonight---that it was merely a dream.
+There is nothing *in* the music to tell us so, even if there is *an account* of the music to tell us so.
+And again, this is because we hear music as music only by inhabiting it, beyond the point of any account of it.

+This sort of answer, then, points to perhaps the most decisive, if negative, feature of our inhabitance of the world.
+There is nothing, as a consequence, that we might encounter in the world---motion, for example---to tell us the encounter is illusory.
+For if there were, then we wouldn't be having the encounter.
+So for all we know, at least from within the world, we might well be dreaming.
+Our sense that this is indeed the world might argue against it, which is to say, our sense that we are surrounded by beings rather than seemings, and face these beings from a being rather than seeming of our own.
+But this sense can never be decisive.
+To not know we are dreaming the world we inhabit, seems to be the burden of inhabiting it.

-So this, then, is what I take to be the importance of the problem with our talking as if music moved.
+And this, then, is what I take to be the importance of the problem with our talking as if music moved.
+For it illustrates a more general problem, with our talking as if anything moved.
-For it illustrates a more general problem with our talking as if anything moved.
-And talking that way, thinking that way, fails to distinguish our experience of the world from a dream, in which nothing we experience really happens.
+Talking that way, thinking that way, fails to distinguish our experience of the world from a dream, in which nothing we experience really happens.

+[Mention how we talk, in explaining the world, as if our inhabitance of it is a dream---a legacy of
+    Descartes] For the terms in which we explain it, as a matter of observation, are not the terms in which we encounter it, as a matter of inhabitance,,
+    and in many cases could never be the terms in which we encounter it it.
+We may explain music, for example, in terms of wave phenomena, or neural patterns, or evolutionary adaptations; but it
+    is not in these terms that we encounter it.
+But we take this as a sign that something has been explained rather than erased.
+    mathematical physics, for example,
+    that we hear music because o here is no way, for example, to hear music or even pitch in a vibration of sound, if only because we never encounter sound as sound ; for we encounter that vibration  of
+    , since we encounter that vibration of sound in effect challenge that inhabitance rather than embrace it. conceive the world as a placein a way that challenges our inhabitance of it.
 #### Conclusion

-[Solutions to the problem.]
+[make Cartesian solution more brief.]
+But to conclude my lecture, I want to present two solutions to this problem in brief.
+For these solutions, I think, show what is finally at stake in the problem.
+The first solution I will call Cartesian.
+In this solution, we attempt to escape our inhabitance of the world, from the doubt that it might be only a dream, and the worry that there is no waking up from it.
+And we attempt to escape this inhabitance, by trying to stand outside it, adopting a point of view beyond it---the view from nowhere, so to speak---where the world is observed rather than inhabited.
+Or to put this escape in perhaps more plausible terms: we try to understand the world, describe the world, explain the world, in terms that make no appeal to our inhabitance of it.

+(Refer back to beginning.)
+These are the terms we live with.
+(Much of inhabitance language is a metaphor, while language

+Or more
+exactly, in terms that account for a world we could never inhabit. (liberal education).

+What if our inhabitance is not spatial, but temporal.
 <!-- Perhaps move lack of sign of illusion
 to sense in which it isn't an illusion.
 Also mention problem of temporal wholes for science.